WinVector/wrapr/extras/LinkExample.md

 Conclusion
 ----------

 A part-time `R` user will not have the background to quickly compare all of the available substitution systems.
-In fact such a user will only come to needing a substitution system when they have a problem.
+In fact such a user will only come to need a substitution system when they have a problem.
 So by definition they are in in the middle of some other task.
-So it is up to expert partners to evaluate explain alternatives.
+So it is up to expert partners to evaluate and explain alternatives.

 There is a temptation that if you are going to only teach one system it might as well be `rlang`/`tidyeval` as "that is what now comes with `dplyr`".
 I feel this is a false savings as while `rlang`/`tidyeval` "is already in `dplyr`" the `rlang`/`tidyeval` concepts are not "already in the user" (and in fact include a fairly number of irregular details, needing to be taught and memorized).